If God Forgives the Fallen, Why Am I Still Waiting?

 vibhatyalpaśrutād vedo māmayaṁ prahariṣyati ।

-"We are scared of ill-informed people, knowing that such people may attack us anytime, manipulate our inherent message per their convenience (i.e. misinterpret the true meaning of the Vedas)."
+"We are scared of ill-informed people, who may attack us at any time, manipulating our inherent message to suit their convenience."

-So, let us dig a little deeper to understand the real meaning of these scriptural statements -
+So, let's delve deeper to understand the true meaning of these scriptural statements.

 The real meaning of Patit-pawan